MicrosoftDocs/biztalk-docs/biztalk/core/wcf-adapters-performance-counters.md

 biztalkserviceinstance@<URI of a receive location>
 ```

  Because the WCF adapters create a separate service host for each receive location, a performance counter instance is created for each receive location.
-For more information about the service class implementing the WCF service contracts, see [BizTalkServiceInstance Class](../core/biztalkserviceinstance-class.md).
+For more information about the service class implementing the WCF service contracts, see the **BizTalkServiceInstance Class** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

  **Endpoint performance counters**